THE 2017 JUDGES

 Prior to DB Schenker, as Head of Corporate Communications and a member of the MD’s Office in the YCH Group of companies (which include companies in logistics, properties, Information Technology, Insurance, and others), Andrew developed and managed the entire suite of internal & external strategic communications for the Group.
 This included all Branding, Marketing Communications, Advertising & Promotions, Public Relations programmes as well as the management and continuous development of strategic communication channels, materials and infrastructure.
 Serving in the MDO (MD’s Office), he also managed strategic corporate projects, and functioned as strategic counsel in corporate affairs & tactical development of government relations with key statutory boards and public sector agencies, and also includes support in strategic committees and business advisory councils.

 Azmar Sukandar is Director of Communications, Asia-Pacific Region for The Nature Conservancy.
 Based in Hong Kong, Azmar Sukandar oversees TNC’s Asia Pacific regional external and internal communications strategies and activities.
-Her scope of work includes strategic communications for the region and she works closely with TNC’s regional managing director, senior executives in Asia Pacific as well as global and in-country teams to increase the impact of TNC awareness to target audiences and potential partners, raise the visibility for our Asia Pacific projects and improve the cohesiveness of our messaging across the region.
+Her scope of work includes strategic communications for the region and she works closely with TNC’s regional managing director, senior executives in Asia Pacific as well as global and in-country teams to increase the impact of TNC awareness to target audiences and potential partners, raise the visibility for its Asia Pacific projects and improve the cohesiveness of its messaging across the region.

 Prior to joining TNC, Azmar set up the Asia Pacific communications office for the Financial Times and also worked with Time and FORTUNE magazines and Microsoft’s MSN division.
 She holds a B.A. in International Relations and B.Sc. in Communications from Boston University, and a Master’s degree in media and communications from the London School of Economics.
 Azmar is a founding board member of the Association of Asia Pacific Communication Directors, a regional peer-to-peer network for senior in-house communications professionals.